 Available freestanding or built into a wall or recess, these visually appealing heating options take the classic fireplace concept and replace the wood with natural gas as the fuel.
 There’s no need to stoke the fire.
 The logs are purely decorative.
 Or you can have pebbles in place of log.
 Or even nothing at all.

 Freestanding gas log fires are more efficient than built-in models as they radiate heat from all sides.
 They are also easier to install.
 And yet, freestanding fireplaces take up additional floor space and are more difficult to childproof.
 Whatever your preference, there’s bound to be a style to complement your home.

-Prices for gas log fires start around the $999 mark and increase depending on the size.
+Prices for gas log fires vary greatly and increase depending on the size.
 The costs of installing a gas log fire will always depend on whether you already have a flue in position from an existing fireplace or require a technician to position one.